-Use a low pressure gauge to measure the air pressure in the tires.
+Use a low-pressure gauge to measure the air pressure in the tires.
 Check the air pressure in all tires before each use of the vehicle.

-Tire pressure should be 3.5 psi for all tire types and sizes.
+The usual tire pressure should be 3.5 psi for all tire types and sizes.

-When breaking the tire bead loose from the wheel, be extremely careful not to damage the inner wheel surface or the tire bead.
+CAUTION When breaking the tire bead loose from the wheel, be extremely careful not to damage the inner wheel surface or the tire bead.